mikeulicny/FPGA-neural-networks/README.md

 # FPGA-neural-networks
 This repository showcases the ability to create threashold gates in Verilog, simulating NAND, OR, and XOR gates.
-There are no logic gates used in the syntax itself, the gate outputs come from derived mathematical threshold functions.
+There are no logic gates used in the syntax itself, the gate outputs come from derived mathematical activation functions.

 Files labelled gateName.v are the threashold gate modules themselves.
 Files labelled tb_gateName.v are test bench files for defining binary inputs and outputs (1's and 0's).